History of antisemitism in the United States: Populism

 Historians have debated the importance of antisemitic rhetoric in the Populist movement in rural America in the 1890s.
 Richard Hofstadter, a leading historian, in 1955 argued that the Greenback-Populist tradition was responsible for most of the popular antisemitism in the United States.
-He notes that there were various forms of anti-Semitism but, "It was chiefly Populist writers who expressed that identification of the Jew with the usurer and the 'international gold ring' which was the central theme of the American anti-Semitism....for many silverites, the Jew was an organic part of the conspiracy theory of history."
+He notes that there were various forms of antisemitism but, "It was chiefly Populist writers who expressed that identification of the Jew with the usurer and the 'international gold ring' which was the central theme of the American anti-Semitism.... for many silverites, the Jew was an organic part of the conspiracy theory of history."
 Historians no longer agree with Hofstadter.
 Several prominent Populists did express hostile images, but most did not.
 Historian Walter Nugent read through 200 Populist newspapers and pamphlets and found little evidence to support claims of widespread antisemitism.

 According to Deborah Dash Moore, populist antisemitism used the Jew to symbolize both capitalism and urbanism so as to personify concepts that were too abstract to serve as satisfactory objects of animosity.